SJ23 Tech Tip A01, (Updated 2024-10-31) Bob Schimmel, Betsy Schultz & Randy Cook

 So with all this hardware in place it is time to launch the SJ23 to confirm it works.

-LAUNCH SPRING 2017 - Many people ask just how deep a trailer should be to launch or retrieve an SJ23.
+LAUNCH SPRING 2017 - Many people have asked just how deep a trailer should be to launch or retrieve an SJ23.
 It should be noted that a launch is easier than a retrieve and can be done in slightly less water.
 Note the slightly greater exposure of the front bunk boards in the launch photo at right versus the haul out photo below.

-In the launch photo Panache has just slipped off the trailer with the new guide posts.
+In the launch photo Panache has just slipped off the trailer with the new guide posts attached.
 The trailer is immersed 4'6" at the guide posts.
 Note the blue tape at the water line.
 (The upper red band on each guide post is level with the gunwale when the boat is on the trailer.)

-NOTE - The middle red bands were placed as a reference for the initial launch.
+NOTE - The middle red bands were placed as a reference for the first launch with the posts.
 They have since been removed.
 The blue bands are 4'6" up from the ground with the boat on the trailer, which is the surface mark to indicate how deep the trailer has to be to retrieve the boat.
 See photo below.
-If both marks are at the surface, the trailer is level.
-Obviously the guide posts are long enough to center the boat over the trailer.
-So now you have a good idea of the depth required.
+If the left and right marks are at the surface, the trailer is level.

 HAUL OUT FALL 2017 - This was the easiest haul out I have ever done due to the new guide posts.
 With the posts marked for retrieve depth I backed the trailer down the ramp till the marks were about 3" above the surface.
 The trailer was level (left/right) as you can see at right.
 (The angle of the guide posts are symmetrical by the way.
 Lens distortion is making the right one to lean further than it is.)
-The hull was floated over the trailer and the winch line pulled the hull till the bow eye was snug under the roller as you can see below.
-The placing of the bottom marks was a guestimate that turned out to be right on.
+The hull was floated over the trailer and the winch line pulled the hull up till the bow eye was snug under the roller as you can see below.
+The placing of the bottom marks was a guestimate that turned out to be bang on.
 Sometimes you get lucky.

 In this photo the hull was pulled up over the bow support roller till the trailer eye just touched the bottom of the roller on the winch tree.
 During this pull the guide posts held the hull centered over the trailer so the keel would drop in the slot.
-The hull is supported by the winch line and the stern was floating just above or resting on the aft support pads.
+The hull is supported by the winch line and the stern was floating just above the aft support pads.

-At this stage the hull is almost parallel (up/down) to the trailer.
+At this stage the hull is almost parallel (fore/aft) to the trailer.
 Then as the trailer was pulled up the ramp, the hull settled on the bow support roller and the four support pads.

 As a side note, I stop at the top of the ramp with the trailer slightly sloped to let the water drain out the frame members, flushing them clean.
 Its a good way to wash the inside of the frame to rid it of any dust, weeds or critters (zebra mussels, etc) trying to hitch a ride.